Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 The obtained results strongly depend on the characteristics of the data.
 However, it was generally observed that intESN with the memory footprint equivalent to ESN demonstrated higher classification accuracy.
-On the other hand, the classification accuracy of intESN with the same number of neurons as in ESN was similar to the ESN's performance for all considered datasets but two (``Swedish Leaf'' and ``Character Trajectories'') for which the accuracy degradation was sensible.
+On the other hand, the classification accuracy of intESN with the same number of neurons as in ESN was similar to ESN's performance for all considered datasets but two (``Swedish Leaf'' and ``Character Trajectories'') for which the accuracy degradation was sensible.
 We, therefore, conjecture that in a general case, one cannot guarantee the same classification accuracy as for ESN.
 The empirical evidence, however, shows that it is not infeasible.
 Since placing the reported results into the general context of time-series classifications is outside the scope of this article we do not further elaborate on fine-tuning of hyperparameters of intESN for the best classification performance.
+However, the interested readers are kindly referred to the Supplementary materials (Fig. S.2 and S.3) where several different values of $N$, $\kappa$, and $\rho$ were examined for each dataset.